Edited from The Mind Body Moderate archives, May 13, 2009

 Try this visualization of lengthening from the inside out.
 Reaching your center of gravity outward in all directions, expanding outward into a larger sphere.
 Or perhaps imagine you have two opposing magnets, one on your head and one at your feet, stretching long in both directions.
 Drawing each vertebral discs apart.
 And perhaps another two at your sides, pulling you wide to the sides of your room.
 As your spine stretches long, and your body reaches wide, you may find your shoulders dropping down, hips releasing, and your eyes and face muscles softening.

 Becoming aware of your orientation to gravity is one step in shifting posture and creating more fluid movements.
 Posture exists on many levels, including cultural, historical, spatial and psychological realms, among others.
 For example, in some semiotics, standing tall exudes confidence and helps build an overall sense of well-being.
 Depending on the individual, standing tall might also allow one to breathe deeper and create a more relaxed and calm mind.
 Or, consider how hard it would be to naturally slump and feel joyful simultaneously.
 Play with these forces in your body; just be careful not to strain.
-Keep your movements soft and subtle.
+It is also possible to over compensate, resulting in an unproductive fight that causes news problems.
+Keep your movements soft, subtle and expansive, and in a key of “what if”.

 And remember, it is all in your perspective to the gravity of your situation.